Treora/quoteurl/README.md

 Although currently very little extension or customisation is possible, the appearance of the highlighted text can be customised by styling the CSS class `highlighted-by-url` (use `!important` to override the property `background-color`).

 ## Notes
 This implementation is a **proof of concept**, and is not reliable for production use.
-Some browsers do not always locate the quote correctly, and it usually messes up when the quoted text appears multiple times.
+It usually messes up when the quoted text appears multiple times.

 Moreover, a simple syntax of fragment identifiers has been chosen tentatively.
 This encoding may change in future versions, which would thus break with URLs created with this version; which leads us to the next point.